Former sponsored child is at the frontline against COVID-19 pandemic

 27-year-old Lenny Lyn is part of the fight against this generation’s biggest threat yet.
 When the pandemic struck the country in the month of March, she is one of the many frontliners who suited up to serve and protect the country from the virus.

 As a government health worker, she helps in monitoring the COVID-19 cases in her community.
 She is part of the checkpoint crew who scans the temperature of people who are crossing a main road in South Cotabato, a province in southern Philippines.
 She was also assigned in a triage area in her village where she interviews person with cough and colds symptoms.
-She has also conducted a face-to-face interview with Persons Under Monitoring or PUM.

 “Being a frontliner is a challenging task especially that the enemy is invisible,” she shares.
 “I am worried especially that I have an infant waiting for me at home.
 But I need take on this task because it where I am most needed.”